 Does it matter?
 You already know you wouldn’t want to use them on your own skin, let alone wash your dog in them.

-More dog owners are making their own homemade shampoo for dogs for precisely this reason.
+Accordingly, more and more dog owners are making their own homemade shampoo for dogs for precisely this reason.

 Why Should I Use Homemade Dog Shampoo?

-Making your own dog shampoo homemade is often cheaper than buying it!
+However, there is another reason that many dog owners really love.
+Quite simply, making your own dog shampoo homemade is often cheaper than buying it!

 Why is this, exactly?

-After all, your dog doesn’t care about the brand name, the fancy label, the eco-friendly bottle, the marketing hype or the celebrity endorsements.
+Think about it this way – your dog doesn’t care about the brand name, the fancy label, the eco-friendly bottle, the marketing hype or the celebrity endorsements.

 He just wants the treats and the pats you are going to give him when bath time is over!